AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

 }
 ```

 [^noescape]: In this code, the `@noescape` keyword means that the `throwingExpr` closure is guaranteed to be used directly in the scope of the `init` function before the `init` function returns — in contrast of being stored in a property and used later.
-This allows the compiler not to force you in using `self.` or `[weak self]` at call site when passing the closure, and be ensured retain cycles are avoided.
+This allows the compiler not to force you in using `self.` or `[weak self]` at the call site when passing the closure, and be ensured retain cycles are avoided.

 And now we can easily convert our throwing initializer to a closure returning a `Result`: